Alysombe History, Family Crest & Coats of Arms

 The west coast of Scotland and the rocky Hebrides islands are the ancient home of the Alysombe family.
 The root of their name is the name for the son of "Ellis" or Ellis' son.
 Conversely, the surname could be is derived from "Alice" as in "the son of Alice."
-It is likely though that the name was derived from "Ellis" rather than the female personal name
+It is likely though that the name was derived from "Ellis" rather than the female personal name.

 Early Origins of the Alysombe family

 Important Dates for the Alysombe family

 This web page shows only a small excerpt of our Alysombe research.
-Another 83 words (6 lines of text) covering the years 1296 and 1314 are included under the topic Early Alysombe History in all our PDF Extended History products and printed products wherever possible.
+Another 42 words (3 lines of text) covering the years 1296 and 1314 are included under the topic Early Alysombe History in all our PDF Extended History products and printed products wherever possible.

 Alysombe Spelling Variations

 Spelling and translation were not standardized practices until the last few centuries.
 Spelling variations are extremely common among early Scottish names.
 Alysombe has been spelled Allison, Alison, Alinson, Allinson, McAllister, MacAllister, Ellison and many more.

 Early Notables of the Alysombe family (pre 1700)

 More information is included under the topic Early Alysombe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Alysombe family to Ireland

 Some of the Alysombe family moved to Ireland, but this topic is not covered in this excerpt.

 Another 57 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.